iturdikulov/notes/BitlBee.md

 chat list xxxx
 ```

-Add chat with one of these commands, `!1` here is channel id generated from
+Add chat with one of these commands, `!1` here is channel ID generated from
 `chat list xxxx`

 ```